Erika Vikman

 Erika Susanna Vikman (/fi/; born 20 February 1993) is a Finnish singer and songwriter.
 Beginning her career as a Finnish tango singer, Vikman first received recognition after winning Tangomarkkinat in 2016.
 She later received further nationwide attention following the release of the single "Cicciolina" in 2020, which became her first top five hit in Finland.
 Her debut self-titled studio album was released the following year, and topped the charts in Finland.
 She in the Eurovision Song Contest 2025 with the song "Ich komme".

 Early life and education

 Vikman was born on 20 February 1993 in Tampere.
 She later grew up in Lempäälä and Pori.
 Her mother was also a singer, who sang Finnish tango music and competed in Tangomarkkinat.
 She has a younger sister named Jennika, who is also a singer.
 Vikman began singing as a teenager, and won the girls' division in the 2008 Junior Tango Competition.
 She later also participated in the 2010 Tampere Springboard Competition.

-Vikman attended Tampere Coeducational High School, and graduated with her upper secondary school diploma in 2013.
+Vikman attended Tampere Upper Secondary School of Performing Arts (Tampereen Yhteiskoulun Lukio), and graduated with her upper secondary school diploma in 2013.
 Afterwards, she also studied pop-jazz vocals at Pirkanmaa Music College.